micjamking/animation-demos/demos/shaders/glsl/touchdesigner-intro/README.md

 This line creates a 4 channel color using a `vec4`. `vec4(1.0)` is shorthand and equivalent to `vec4(1.0, 1.0, 1.0, 1.0)`.

-In pixel shaders, colors are defined as 4 channel float values, with the each value representing the corresponding channel from _rgba_ color space:
+In pixel shaders, colors are defined as 4 channel float values, with each value representing the corresponding channel from an _RGBA_ color space:

 ```glsl
 vec4 color = vec4(